purushottamkumarsingh/practice_repo1/README.md

 # practice_repo1
-#first import the data
+1.#first import the data
-#create the dataframe for the efficent preprocessing
-#import all the neccasry  packages
+2.#create the dataframe for the efficent preprocessing 3.#import all the neccasry  packages